-- Policy LU 13.1 Development Review Process.
-Review development proposals and building permit applications in an efficient and timely manner while maintaining quality standards in accordance with City codes, policies, and regulations, and in compliance with State requirements. - Policy LU 13.2 Public Education.
-Promote public awareness of the development review and permitting process. - Policy LU 13.3 Fee Information.
+Policy LU 13.1 Development Review Process.
+Review development proposals and building permit applications in an efficient and timely manner while maintaining quality standards in accordance with City codes, policies, and regulations, and in compliance with State requirements.

+Policy LU 13.3 Fee Information.
 Maintain an updated schedule of fees and housing development affordability requirements, all zoning ordinances and development standards, and annual fee or finance reports on the City's website.
 In addition, maintain archives of impact fee nexus studies, cost of service studies, or equivalent reports for ease of information sharing with the public.